-• Check the gas feeding pressure is sufficient (signalling lamp on).

-Burners provided with gas proving system: the gas proving system test begins; when the test is performed the proving system LED turns on.
-At the end of the test, the burner staring cycle begins: in case of leakage in a valve, the gas proving system stops the burner and the related lamp turns on.
-Reset it, by means of the reset pushbutton on the burner panel.
+- Check the gas feeding pressure is sufficient (signalling lamp G3 on). - Burners fitted with gas proving system: the gas proving system test begins; when the test is performed the proving system LED turns on.
+At the end of the test, the burner staring cycle begins: in case of leakage in a valve, the gas proving system stops the burner and the lamp B1 turns on.

+NOTE: if the burner is fitted with Dungs VPS504, the pre-purgue phase starts once the gas proving system is successfully performed.
 Since the pre-purgue phase must be carried out with the maximum air rate, the control box drives the actuator opening and when the maximum opening position is achieved, the pre-purge time counting starts.

-- At the end of the pre-purge time, the actuator drives the complete closing (ignition with gas position) and, as this is achieved the ignition transformer is energised; the ignitor gas valves and the main gas valves open. - Few seconds after the valves opening, the transformer is de-energised and lamp L turns off. - The burner is now operating, meanwhile the actuator goes to the high flame position and, after some seconds, the two-stage operation begins; the burner is driven automatically to high flame or low flame, according to the plant requirements.
+- At the end of the pre-purge time, the actuator drives the complete closing (ignition with gas position) and, as this is achieved the ignition transformer is energised (LED B4 is on); the gas valves open. - Few seconds after the valves opening, the transformer is de-energised and lamp B4 turns off.

-Operation in high or low flame is signalled by the related lamp on the burner control panel.
+The burner is now operating, meanwhile the actuator goes to the high flame position and, after some seconds, the two-stage operation begins; the burner is driven automatically to high flame or low flame, according to the plant requirements.
+Operation in high or low flame is signalled by lamp B2 on the frontal panel.